This Quick & Easy Quiche recipe is my go to dinner any time I don’t feel like cooking anything too complicated.

 - Preheat oven to 425 degrees F.

-- Place the premade pie crust on a baking sheet as the quiche may leak during cooking.
+- Place the premade pie crust on a baking sheet as your quick quiche may leak during cooking.

 - Grate cheese, if necessary, and cut the filling ingredients into small pieces.

 - In a medium bowl, beat eggs, milk and seasonings together until just combined.